Lindt8/ng-imager/docs/dev/architecture.md

 - Re-running imaging with different plane/imaging settings without recomputing events/cones.
 - Sharing hits+events+cones with collaborators who may implement their own imaging.

+### 12.4.
+Converting Between List-Mode and Non-List-Mode Outputs

+For a completed ngimager HDF5 file, it should be straightforward to move between:

+- A **non-list-mode** representation (summed images only), and
+- A **list-mode** representation (summed images + per-cone sparse footprints).

+Two common workflows:

+1. **List-mode → non-list-mode**

+   - This is trivial: delete the `/images/listmode/*` groups from the HDF5 file.
+   - Hits, events, cones, and summed images remain intact.

+2. **Non-list-mode → list-mode**

+   - Start from an HDF5 file that already contains selected cones and summed images, but no list-mode images.
+   - Re-run the pipeline with:
+     - `input_format = "hdf5_ngimager"`
+     - `run.stop_stage = "images"`
+     - `run.list = true`
+   - The pipeline detects existing hits/events/cones, skips rebuilding them, and re-runs only the imaging stage, this time computing and writing per-cone sparse footprints into `/images/listmode/*`.

+This makes it cheap to “upgrade” a previously run dataset from non-list-mode to list-mode without redoing the entire event and cone construction chain.

 ---

 ## 13. Diagnostics, Logging, and Counters